cds-hooks/docs/docs/hooks/patient-view.md

 The patient whose record was opened, including their encounter, if applicable.

-The FHIR ids referenced in `context` are expected to be available via the FHIR Server (if `fhirServer` is populated in the request) or via prefetch, if supported.
-However, the specification does not explicitly require this behavior and implementations should be aware that integrations may not fully support this expectation.
+The FHIR resources, referenced by ids in `context`, SHOULD be available to the CDS service.
+If supported by the CDS Client, the CDS service may request these resources through prefetch.
+Alternatively or additionally the CDS Client may provide a `fhirserver` in the request for RESTful access.
+Support for both `prefetch` and `fhirServer` are optional.
+As such, CDS Service implementers need to be aware that CDS Clients may not support this behavior.

 Field | Optionality | Prefetch Token | Type | Description
 ----- | -------- | ---- | ---- | ----